wallberg/blog/_drafts/review-evolution-20.md

 *Horizontal Transfer* - cells exchanging DNA

-*Genome Duplication / Hybridization* - two species merging to form a third
+*Hybridization* - two organisms (which normally don't breed) reproducing sexually to form offspring with significantly new features

-*Symbiogenesis* - organisms merging together to form a brand new organism
+*Symbiogenesis* - organisms physically merging together (not through sexual reproduction) to form a brand new organism

 With just a little cross referencing, I found these descriptions of adaptive variation to be scientifically credible.